kezenator/adventofcode/README.md

    (as all operators increase the size), and parallization - about 0.2 seconds on my laptop.
 8. Hot.
 Tired after Christmas parties.
 Got messed up by grouping iterator operations.
 Got messed up by considering all '.' as a frequency and thus all 'empty' points were '.' transmitters.
+9. Yeah - interesting puzzle.
+Still want to re-write using my set-of-ranges class, but probably won't get to it.
+10. Bit mistake here solving number of paths instead of number of reachable summits - and oh look that was part 2!
+    Part 2 was actually easier when using the Rust pathfinding crate.
+11. Interesting puzzle.
+Got the right approach (recursive function).
+Proably got a bit slowed down by going to Memorization first up - turns out only about 50% of calculations are duplicates - so a straight-forward recursive function would possibly be quick enough.